Crowbar (wrestler): Personal life

-On August 7, 2004, Ford married Ecw ring annoucer Dina Caravella.
+On August 7, 2004, Ford married ECW ring announcer Dina Caravella.
 They have two children who were born in 2007 and 2009.

 Ford studied at Kean University for six years and graduated with a degree in physical therapy.
 Chris and Dina currently work at their own health care facility in northern New Jersey where Chris is a physical therapist and Dina is a registered dietitian.